Trend to equilibrium and diffusion limit for the inertial Kuramoto-Sakaguchi equation: Introduction and main results

-where $C>0$ only depends on $C_\infty$ and $\max\left( \sqrt{\tkappa/m}, \,\tkappa, \,m\tkappa \right)$. \end{theorem}
+{where $C>0$ only depends on $\tsigma$ and $m$.} \end{theorem}

 The proof of this result is provided in Section \ref{sec:Stab}.
-The key idea is to get advantage of the dissipation corresponding to the Fokker-Planck operator for the weighted $L^2$ norm.
-Then the main difficulty consists in proving the convergence of the macroscopic quantity
+The key idea is to get advantage of the dissipation corresponding to the Fokker-Planck operator for the weighted $L^2_\gamma$ norm.
+Then, the main difficulty consists in proving the convergence of the macroscopic quantity

 toward the equilibrium $N_{\infty}$.
-We adapt the hypocoercivity method developed in \cite{Villani:AMS,DMS} to the present model \eqref{K3-1}-\eqref{K3-2}.
-Instead of estimating directly the quantities of interest, we introduce modified energy functionals in order to recover dissipation and thus a convergence rate on $N$.
+We adapt the hypocoercivity method developed in \cite{Villani:AMS,DMS,lmr:18} to the present model \eqref{K3-1}-\eqref{K3-2}. {Our objective is to analyze this nonlinear model without imposing stringent regularity conditions, focusing instead on weighted $L^2_\gamma$ convergence.
+It is worth noting that the hypocoercive method presented in \cite{Villani:AMS} is primarily designed for linear equations and necessitates high regularity.
+Similarly, the approach in \cite{DMS} reduces the regularity requirements but is applied to a large class of linear kinetic equations and to the one-dimensional Vlasov-Poisson-Fokker-Planck system supplemented with a compactness argument, as a result, it does not provide error estimates.
+Although the technique in \cite{lmr:18} addresses nonlinear equations, it also demands higher regularity.
+To overcome these limitations, we combine the strategies from \cite{DMS} and \cite{lmr:18}, enabling us to handle our nonlinear model effectively.
+This is possible because the convolution term involving the sine function ensures sufficient regularity, despite the nonlinear nature of our model \eqref{K3-1}-\eqref{K3-2}.} In detail, instead of estimating directly the quantities of interest, we introduce modified energy functionals in order to recover dissipation and thus a convergence rate on $N$.
 Our approach is related to the one developed in \cite{DMS} and \cite{soler, lmr:18, ab:23,addala} for the Vlasov-Poisson-Fokker-Planck system.
 Even if the natural energy corresponding to the system \eqref{K3-1}-\eqref{K3-2} does not provide an estimate, the key point here is to exploit the regularity of the nonlocal term $\sin\ast\rho$.

 Let us now make some comments how our results compares with the one presented in \cite{CHXZ}.

 \begin{remark} In \cite{CHXZ}, it is required that $\tkappa>0$ and $\tsigma>0$ satisfy